You are $75 away from free shipping

 Sorry, you must log in to save an item.

 Want to give mechanical exfoliation a try?
-Below, find our skin care products that you can use to do just that.
+Below, find our best skin care products for doing just that.

 L’Oréal Paris Pure-Clay Exfoliate & Refine Cleanser: This facial cleanser goes beyond daily cleansing to exfoliate for skin that feels smoother.
 Immediately, skin is purified of dirt, oil, and pollution and is left with a clean, clear look.
 Once a day, squeeze a small amount of facial cleanser into hands and add water to transform it from clay to mousse.
 Gently massage the facial cleanser onto your face using circular motions, then rinse thoroughly with lukewarm water and pat dry.

-L’Oréal Paris Pure-Sugar Smooth & Glow Face Scrub: This face scrub melts into skin for gentle yet effective exfoliation.
+L’Oréal Paris Pure-Sugar Smooth & Glow Grapeseed Scrub: This face scrub melts onto skin for gentle yet effective exfoliation.
 Immediately, skin feels smoother and looks glowing, while dirt, oil, and impurities are effectively removed.

-L’Oréal Paris Pure-Sugar Nourish & Soften Face Scrub: Immediately after using this face scrub, skin looks more refined and feels softer and smoother, while dry skin is smoothed with continued use over time.
+L’Oréal Paris Pure-Sugar Nourish & Soften Cocoa Scrub: Immediately after using this face scrub, skin looks more refined and feels softer and smoother, while dry skin is smoothed with continued use over time.

-L’Oréal Paris Pure-Sugar Purify & Unclog Face Scrub: Skin feels purified and clean after using this green-hued face scrub, while the appearance of dull skin is gently polished away.
+L’Oréal Paris Pure-Sugar Purify & Unclog Kiwi Scrub: Skin feels purified and clean after using this green-hued face scrub, while the appearance of dull skin is gently polished away.

-To use any of the above three face scrubs, smooth a small amount with dry fingers onto clean, dry skin.
-Massage the face scrub over your face with wet fingers, then rinse thoroughly with lukewarm water, Use three times a week for best results.
+To use any of the above four face scrubs, use dry fingers to smooth a small amount onto clean, dry skin.
+Massage the face scrub over your face with wet fingers, then rinse thoroughly with lukewarm water.
+Use three times a week for best results.

 Ready for your next skin care lesson?
-Head on over to our article, What Is Glycolic Acid?
+Head on over to our article, 10 Face Mask Mistakes You Could Be Making.